Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

 for a set of modulation parameters given as

-Here, the errors are represented in the same way as MEA14, namely, by the standard deviations of Gaussians fitted to the distributions (above uniform backgrounds) in figure~\ref{fig:demodulation_HXD}.
-The obtained $X_{\rm max}$ is considerably higher than
+Here, the errors are represented in the same way as in MEA14, i.e., by the standard deviations of Gaussians fitted to the distributions (above uniform backgrounds) in figure~\ref{fig:demodulation_HXD}.
+This value of $T$, already employed to produce figure~\ref{fig:6pulse_profiles}b, agrees well with equation (\ref{eq:best_wavenum}).

-which was found before the demodulation as the black peak in figure~\ref{fig:periodogram0} (b) and at $A=0$ in figure~\ref{fig:demodulation_HXD} (c).
+As shown in figure \ref{fig:periodogram0}b in red, the demodulation with equation (\ref{eq:best_para_HXD}) has changed the HXD-PIN periodogram significantly.
+The peak at $P_{\rm 0h}$ has become much higher, just from $X_0$ to $X_{\rm max}$.
+Furthermore, the $P_{\rm orb}$-unrelated side lobes have diminished; powers therein are thought to have been restored to the main peak.

-As shown in figure \ref{fig:periodogram0}(b), the demodulation with equation (\ref{eq:best_para_HXD}) has changed the HXD-PIN periodogram significantly.
-There, the {\it pre-demodulation} result is essentially the same as the brown trace in panel (a), except some small differences due to the different energy ranges (12--70 keV vs. 15--40 keV).
-The peak at $P_{\rm 0h}$ has become much higher, from $X_0$ to $X_{\rm max}$, and the $P_{\rm orb}$-unrelated side lobes have diminished, because powers therein have been recovered into the main peak.
-As revealed by the two folded pulse profiles in figure~\ref{fig:folded_profiles} (one before and the other after the demodulation), an almost twofold increase of the 15--40 keV pulse amplitude underlies this increase in $X$.
+In figure~\ref{fig:6pulse_profiles}c, we again calculated the 15--40 keV folded pulse profiles in the same 6 time segments as in figure~\ref{fig:6pulse_profiles}a, but after applying the time corrections by equation (\ref{eq:modulation}) to individual photons using the parameters in equation (\ref{eq:best_para_HXD}).
+Thus, the consecutive 6 profiles have indeed lined up in their phases.
+A small subpeak, just prior to the minimum, is seen in at least 4 out of the 6 profiles.
+These results reinforce the validity of the demodulation analysis.
+Figure~\ref{fig:6pulse_profiles}d reproduces, and directly compares, the time-averaged 15--40 keV pulse profiles before and after the demodulation.
+Thus, the pulse amplitude has been nearly doubled.